ulflulfl/hints/git-server/gitea-runner.md

       - run: echo "🍏 This job's status is ${{ job.status }}."
 ```

-Example (unchanged) from the "Use Actions" section at: https://docs.gitea.com/usage/actions/quickstart/
+Example taken (unchanged) from the "Use Actions" section at: https://docs.gitea.com/usage/actions/quickstart/

 Don't forget to commit and push this.

 > :bulb: **Tip:** This workflow is now triggered each time you push something into the repository.

-To test the action, do a change in the repo and push it.
+To test the action, do another change in the repo and push it.

 In the repositories Actions, some activity should show up now ...

 ![Gitea Action](gitea-action.png)

-:thumbsup::thumbsup::thumbsup:
+*First Action done on my Gitea server* :thumbsup::thumbsup::thumbsup:

 The first time the workflow is started, the ```ubuntu-latest``` container image is pulled which takes a minute or two.
 The following actions reuses the image and are therefore much faster.